10 Opal Wedding Rings We’d Gladly Wear Instead of the Classic Band!

 How do I best care for opal wedding rings?

 You can best care for your opal ring by storing it in the correct way and being careful when you wear it.
 We’ve included some useful tips below that will help with this!

 - Storing – Make sure you avoid placing your ring in a place where the temperature can change dramatically.
 You can also protect your ring by keeping it away from dry areas.
 If possible, wrap your ring in a piece of cloth that has been sprinkled with some water and place it in a plastic bag.
 You may like to store your opal with other pieces of jewelry so our tip is to wrap the opal ring in some fabric to avoid any scratches.

 - Wearing – Be careful when you go from being in a cold place to an extremely warm place because opals can crack when they are exposed to an extreme change in temperature.
 It’s important to avoid allowing your ring to come into contact with very cold water or very hot water.
 We’d suggest you removing your ring if this is the case.
 Also before applying any lotions or soaps as products like this can cause your opal ring to become dull in shine and will result in you having to clean your ring more!

 Are there any colors other than the white opal?

 Yes, there are a variety of different colored opals.
 White, blue, yellow and green are the most common colors.
 Whereas orange, red and violet are the rarest colors that you can get for an opal gemstone.

-How much should I spend on an opal ring?
+How much should I spend on opal wedding rings?

 The amount of money you spend on an opal ring really depends on the budget you have and how much you like the ring!
 A few things that do define the value of the opal are the play-of-color, the saturation of body color and the transparency.
-All of these factors will influence the price of an opal ring so it’s important to do your research.
+All of these factors will influence the price of opal wedding rings so it’s important to do your research.